hazer-hazer/Jacy-Dev-Book/compilation-process/name-resolution.md

 ```

 The function `strangeCheck` returns `Option` and we want to do something with this result, in other languages we either
-don't actually need this (because of lack of so many wrappers like `Option`, etc.) or we write code like that:
+don't actually need this (because of lack of so many wrappers like `Option`, etc.) or we write code like that.

 ```rust
 let maybeA = strangeCheck(10);